piceaTech/node-gitlab-2-github/README.md

 #### gitlab.url

 The URL under which your gitlab instance is hosted.
+Default is the official `http://gitlab.com` domain.

 #### gitlab.token